How to Scale Black Friday Facebook Ads for the upcoming Holidays

 This strategy works to maintain a high ROAS because you’re still using audiences of people who already know your brand and products, which you can expect to have a higher ROAS than cold audiences.
 Not only will you be targeting previous purchasers and subscribers who already like and trust you, but also people who at least have heard of you by targeting previous ad engagers.

-This strategy really shines when run during periods two and three, the times where you can expect people to be most likely to make an online purchase.
+This strategy really shines when run during periods two and three, the times when you can expect people to be most likely to make an online purchase.

 I also recommend using some of your budget to get more creative with your Facebook ads (both video and image) and create really nice graphics to go inside your email campaigns.